AdaemmerP/lpirfs/README.md

 I greatly benefit from the profound *R*, *Rcpp* and *GitHub* knowledge of Philipp [Wittenberg](https://github.com/wittenberg) and Detlef (overflow) [Steuer](https://github.com/dsteuer).
-Last but not least, I am grateful to Philipp Dybowski for his rogorous comments and without whom I would have never started this project.
+Last but not least, I am grateful to Philipp Dybowski for his rigorous comments and without whom I would have never started this project.

 All remaining errors are obviously mine.

 ## Development

-I would be very grateful for feedback on the package.
+I am grateful for helpful comments and suggestions on the package.
 I intend to further extend the package with functions that

   - allow to manually identify the linear combinations of the reduced form residuals,